amos-kibet/elixir-getting-started/ProcessesAndConcurrency.md

 ### Fault-tolerance

 The fault tolerance of a system refers to its ability to handle errors.
-The goal is that no failure, no matter how critical, disables or blocks the system and this is again achienved thanks to Erlang processes.
+The goal is that no failure, no matter how critical, disables or blocks the system, and this is again achieved, thanks to Erlang processes.
 The processes are isolated elements that do not share memory and communicate through message passing.

 ![Fault-tolerance](media/Fault-tolerance.png)